-From a modest beginning many say that Elias Howe became the second wealthiest man in the world from his invention!
+From a modest beginning many say that Elias Howe became the second wealthiest man in America from his invention!
 However after he died his estate was in turmoil.
 His assets were eventually re-valued by the executors and, much to the annoyance of his heirs, just a fraction of his supposed wealth turned up.

 The Howe Patent Model